Prairie Outdoors

 Planning for Spring Hunting Seasons

 Spring hunting seasons are quickly approaching and the avid hunters are getting their gear ready.
 Spring snow goose season will soon be here.
+I just spotted about 20 Snows lounging beside some sheet water, along with about 40 Canadas, just North of Swift Current on April 2nd.
 Often the goose season opens when we are still a number of weeks away from the arrival of the first geese.
-The northern migration is largely determined by the availability of open water and food (agricultural fields) suitable suitable for flocks that can number in the 10’s of thousands.
-Canada Geese have been spotted north of Saskatoon, but with a recent snap of cold weather and snow fall they have bounced back down southward.
-Spring black bear season approaches so hunters and outfitters are starting to gather up tree stands, bait barrels and testing quads in preparation for the bears exit from their hibernation dens.
+The northern migration is largely determined by the availability of open water and food (agricultural fields) suitable for flocks that can number in the 10’s of thousands.
+On March 7th I spotted the first pair of Canada Geese over Saskatoon.
+With a forecast to snap back to a week of cold weather and snow fall, they may bounce back down southward.
+The snow geese are typically a month later that the arrival dates of the first Canada Geese.

 We help connect hunters and anglers with the great outdoors in Alberta, Saskatchewan, and Manitoba to enjoy the world class hunting, fishing and campgrounds.
 If you are looking for a hunting adventure, we help you find the hunting outfitter, guided hunting trip, fishing lodge, or campground that matches your outdoor quest.
 Check out our Outfitters, Guides and Lodges pages.